Hubbell (NYSE:HUBB) Downgraded by Zacks Investment Research

-Hubbell (NYSE:HUBB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Friday, Zacks.com reports.
+Hubbell (NYSE:HUBB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Hubbell Incorporated is engaged in the design, manufacture and sale of electrical and electronic products to commercial, industrial, utility and telecommunications markets.
 The Company’s products include plugs, receptacles, connectors, lighting fixtures, high voltage test and measurement equipment and voice and data signal processing components.
 Hubbell Incorporated is based in SHELTON, United States. “

-A number of other equities analysts also recently weighed in on HUBB.
-Morgan Stanley increased their price target on shares of Hubbell from $145.00 to $165.00 and gave the stock an “equal weight” rating in a research note on Wednesday, October 28th.
-Stephens increased their price target on shares of Hubbell from $175.00 to $180.00 and gave the stock an “overweight” rating in a research note on Tuesday, October 27th.
-UBS Group began coverage on shares of Hubbell in a research note on Tuesday, September 15th.
-They set a “neutral” rating and a $149.00 price target on the stock.
-Finally, G.Research reissued a “buy” rating on shares of Hubbell in a research note on Wednesday, September 16th.
-Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $159.50.
+HUBB has been the subject of a number of other reports.
+Morgan Stanley boosted their price objective on Hubbell from $145.00 to $165.00 and gave the company an “equal weight” rating in a research report on Wednesday, October 28th.
+G.Research restated a “buy” rating on shares of Hubbell in a research report on Wednesday, September 16th.
+Finally, Stephens increased their price objective on shares of Hubbell from $175.00 to $180.00 and gave the company an “overweight” rating in a report on Tuesday, October 27th.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus price target of $161.67.

-Hubbell (NYSE:HUBB) last posted its quarterly earnings results on Tuesday, October 27th.
-The industrial products company reported $2.30 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.04 by $0.26.
-The company had revenue of $1.11 billion for the quarter, compared to the consensus estimate of $1.09 billion.
-Hubbell had a net margin of 8.75% and a return on equity of 21.38%.
-Hubbell’s revenue was down 7.9% on a year-over-year basis.
-During the same quarter last year, the firm posted $2.34 earnings per share.
-On average, analysts predict that Hubbell will post 7.57 EPS for the current fiscal year.
+Hubbell (NYSE:HUBB) last posted its earnings results on Tuesday, October 27th.
+The industrial products company reported $2.30 EPS for the quarter, beating the Zacks’ consensus estimate of $2.04 by $0.26.
+The firm had revenue of $1.11 billion for the quarter, compared to analysts’ expectations of $1.09 billion.
+Hubbell had a return on equity of 21.38% and a net margin of 8.75%.
+The company’s quarterly revenue was down 7.9% on a year-over-year basis.
+During the same period last year, the firm earned $2.34 EPS.
+As a group, analysts predict that Hubbell will post 7.57 earnings per share for the current year.

-In related news, VP Stephen M. Mais sold 3,400 shares of Hubbell stock in a transaction on Friday, October 30th.
-The shares were sold at an average price of $144.12, for a total transaction of $490,008.00.
-Following the sale, the vice president now owns 15,316 shares of the company’s stock, valued at approximately $2,207,341.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director David G. Nord sold 24,847 shares of Hubbell stock in a transaction on Friday, October 30th.
-The stock was sold at an average price of $144.45, for a total transaction of $3,589,149.15.
-Following the sale, the director now directly owns 211,590 shares in the company, valued at approximately $30,564,175.50.
+In other Hubbell news, Director David G. Nord sold 15,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 1st.
+The shares were sold at an average price of $162.13, for a total value of $2,431,950.00.
+Following the transaction, the director now directly owns 101,635 shares of the company’s stock, valued at approximately $16,478,082.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Stephen M. Mais sold 3,400 shares of the business’s stock in a transaction that occurred on Friday, October 30th.
+The stock was sold at an average price of $144.12, for a total value of $490,008.00.
+Following the transaction, the vice president now owns 15,316 shares in the company, valued at $2,207,341.92.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 67,944 shares of company stock worth $10,188,737 in the last ninety days.
-1.90% of the stock is currently owned by insiders.
+Insiders have sold 67,944 shares of company stock valued at $10,188,737 in the last ninety days.
+Insiders own 1.90% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in HUBB.
-Meritage Portfolio Management boosted its holdings in shares of Hubbell by 0.3% in the 3rd quarter.
-Meritage Portfolio Management now owns 19,501 shares of the industrial products company’s stock valued at $2,669,000 after buying an additional 68 shares during the period.
-Acadian Asset Management LLC raised its position in shares of Hubbell by 11.2% during the 3rd quarter.
-Acadian Asset Management LLC now owns 725 shares of the industrial products company’s stock worth $99,000 after buying an additional 73 shares in the last quarter.
-Albert D Mason Inc. raised its position in shares of Hubbell by 1.3% during the 3rd quarter.
-Albert D Mason Inc. now owns 9,108 shares of the industrial products company’s stock worth $1,246,000 after buying an additional 113 shares in the last quarter.
-Van ECK Associates Corp raised its position in shares of Hubbell by 32.7% during the 3rd quarter.
-Van ECK Associates Corp now owns 540 shares of the industrial products company’s stock worth $74,000 after buying an additional 133 shares in the last quarter.
-Finally, Baird Financial Group Inc. raised its position in shares of Hubbell by 3.2% during the 2nd quarter.
-Baird Financial Group Inc. now owns 5,246 shares of the industrial products company’s stock worth $691,000 after buying an additional 165 shares in the last quarter.
-80.74% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+First Hawaiian Bank grew its stake in Hubbell by 43.8% in the 4th quarter.
+First Hawaiian Bank now owns 3,350 shares of the industrial products company’s stock valued at $525,000 after buying an additional 1,020 shares in the last quarter.
+Louisiana State Employees Retirement System lifted its position in shares of Hubbell by 0.7% during the fourth quarter.
+Louisiana State Employees Retirement System now owns 13,600 shares of the industrial products company’s stock worth $2,132,000 after acquiring an additional 100 shares in the last quarter.
+Chesley Taft & Associates LLC bought a new position in shares of Hubbell in the fourth quarter worth $601,000.
+State of Alaska Department of Revenue grew its position in shares of Hubbell by 56.5% in the fourth quarter.
+State of Alaska Department of Revenue now owns 22,374 shares of the industrial products company’s stock valued at $3,507,000 after purchasing an additional 8,082 shares in the last quarter.
+Finally, HGK Asset Management Inc. bought a new stake in shares of Hubbell during the 4th quarter valued at $4,268,000.
+Institutional investors and hedge funds own 84.44% of the company’s stock.

 Hubbell Company Profile